Flash1105/WeatherAppProject-1-/README.md

 API key:
 This project uses the OpenWeatherMap API to fetch weather data.
 To make API requests, you will need to provide your own API key by going to the OpenWeatherMap website (https://openweathermap.org/).
+Contributing:
+To anyone who is interested in this project, feel free to fork and clone their own copy and submit changes or feature implementations to be approved by me.
+Please test and debug all features before submitting them for implementation.

+Credit:
+All images and weather information was sourced from https://openweathermap.org/.

 License:
 MIT license
 Copyright(c) 2023 Alex Dulaney
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files to deal in the Software without restriction, includeing without limitation the right to use, copy, modify, merge, publish, distribute, and/or sell copies of the software.